LivePersonInc/developer-center/pages/documents/account-configuration/workdays/overview.md

 It is important to understand that this API creates a "workdays" object which is then assigned to specific skills.
 If a "workdays" object is not assigned to any skills, it will not affect any consumers.
 So, for example: two different "workdays" objects can be created. **Object A** defines a regular, US hours business week. **Object B** defines a short, six hour work week.
 You can then assign Object A to example skills *Support* and *Billing* while assigning Object B to example skill *Sales*.
 Object A will affect only the skills assigned to it (Support and Billing) and Object B will only affect the skill assigned to it (Sales).

+**Note**: the Workdays feature relies on automatic messages in order to inform the visitor of the expected time to response.
+If the automatic messages feature is disable for an account, the Workdays feature will not work as expected.

 ### Use Cases

 1. Set hours of operation for different teams working on different schedules.
 For example, your support team might be available 24/7, while your sales are working US business hours.
 If a consumer starts a conversation with your sales team outside of US business hours, they'll receive an updated and correct expected response time.
 If they start a conversation with your support team, they'll receive the current time to response for that skill.